ferram4/Ferram-Aerospace-Research/README.md

 Bugfixes:
 Fixed some vessel-switching FAR GUI issues
-Fixed control surface reversal on undocking or backwards root part selection
+Fixed control surface reversal on undocking or backwards root part selection Fixed some issues involving CoL position with wings when dealing with parts that have multiple colliders

 0.14.1.1v------------------------------------
 Features: